dcuthell/david-portfolio/README.md

 ## Known Bugs

-_{No known bugs at this time}_
+_No known bugs at this time_

 ## Support and contact details

-_{For technical support, additional information, or feedback, please send an email to dcc1447@gmail.com, or call 201-575-3676.}_
+_For technical support, additional information, or feedback, please send an email to dcc1447@gmail.com, or call 201-575-3676._

 ## Technologies Used